neow10/welcome-screen/README.md

 # welcome-screen
-A Welcome Screen For when You Log on your Computer
+A basic Welcome Screen For when You Log on your Computer

+This Is Fully Customizable!
+if you need some Help